 This chapter will first examine the important renal complications of contrast media.
 This will be followed by an evaluation of laboratory investigations that provide insights into the pathogenesis of this disorder.
 The last section deals with 2 important clinical issues: (1) the use of low-osmolality radiocontrast agents specifically to reduce the incidence of CI-AKI and (2) adjunctive methods currently used to prevent the development of CI-AKI.

 The obesity pandemic is a central driver of the dysmetabolic syndrome, hypertension, and diabetes.
 It is thus anticipated that there will soon occur a secondary epidemic of combined chronic kidney disease (CKD) and cardiovascular disease (CVD).8 Among patients with diabetes for 25 years or more, the prevalence of diabetic nephropathy in type 1 and type 2 diabetes is 57% and 48%, respectively.
 Approximately half of all cases of end-stage renal disease (ESRD) are due to diabetic nephropathy, with most of these cases driven by obesity-related type 2 diabetes and hypertension.9 With the graying of America and cardiovascular care shifting toward the elderly, the imperative thus exists to understand the relationship between decreasing levels of renal function as a major adverse prognostic factor in cardiac patients.
 AKI after contrast exposure as the most proximal renal event is predictable and highlights an opportunity for preventive measures outlined later in this chapter.

-SMALL RISES IN CREATININE ARE LINKED TO POOR LONG-TERM ...
+SMALL RISES IN CREATININE ARE LINKED ...